valerieniemann/valerieniemann.github.io/_posts/2020-01-20-choosing-a-research-advisor.md

 ### Research area

 ####  Decision made?
 If yes, then congrats!
 If not, then keep gathering information until you do.
 Once it's done, you can forget about those other options.
-The next step is to forge full-throttle ahead, learn from your mistakes, and make the best of every situation, knowing that you did the legwork to set-up your future career!
+The next step after the decision is to forge ahead, learn from your mistakes, and make the best of every situation,  while knowing that you did the legwork to set-up your future career!